Disaster Information Specialization

 - Disaster Health Information Sources: The Basics (Available online.)
 3 MLA CE credits

-- IS-700 National Incident Management System (NIMS), An Introduction (Available online) 3 CE credits
+- IS-700.B: An Introduction to the National Incident Management System (Available online) 3 CE credits

 - An additional six CE credits from among the Disaster Information Specialization offerings or NLM Training Courses & Resources Related to Disaster Health Information

 You have three years to gather the credits needed to apply for the Basic Level of the Specialization.
 The Basic Level is valid for three years.
 To keep your Specialization valid, you must take eight credits every three years.

 We recommend that individuals with the Basic Specialization use their three years to acquire the Advanced Level Specialization instead of maintaining Basic Level status.
 This requires only 12 more credits.

 The Advanced Level of the Specialization demonstrates advanced knowledge and skills in areas of special interest in Disaster Information.
 The Advanced Level require a total of 27 CE Credits: all the Basic Level requirements plus 12 additional credits.
 Select from the many offerings those that best serve your personal goals.

 You can complete all the Advanced Level requirements in three years, or you can complete the Basic requirements in three years and take up to an additional three years to take 12 more credits for an Advanced Level.

 You have three years to gather the credits needed to apply for the Advanced Level of the Specialization.
 The Advanced Level is valid for three years.
 To keep your Advanced Level of the Specialization valid, you must take eight CE credits every three years.

 - Complete required courses and credit for the Basic or Advanced level.